A BENEFIT OF CO-OP MEMBERSHIP

-When you signed up to receive electric service from Beltrami Electric, you became a member of an electric cooperative.
-While investor-owned utilities return profits to investors and stockholders, Beltrami Electric Cooperative is a member-owned, not-for-profit cooperative, and we allocate excess revenue to members as "capital credits", and retire - or pay - them when the co-op's financial condition permits.
+When you signed up to receive electric service from Beltrami Electric, you became a member of a not-for-profit, member-owned electric cooperative.
+Electric cooperatives allocate revenue to members as "capital credits", and retire - or pay - them when the co-op's financial condition permits.
+That's the Cooperative Difference!

 Member-owned, not-for-profit electric utilities like Beltrami Electric set rates to generate enough money to pay operating costs, make payments on any loans and pay for wholesale power.
 At the end of each year, we subtract expenses from the total amount of money collected during the year.
 The balance is called a “margin.”